MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-L-Rural-BusinessCooperative-Service-Rural-Housing-Service-Rural-Utilities-Service-Department-Agriculture/part-5001-Guaranteed-Loans/subpart-E-Loan-Guarantee-Provisions/subjectgroup-ECFRdd8d77e4b66c657-Guarantee-Provisions/section-5001.452.md

 (a) The lender must not close the guaranteed loan until all conditions of the conditional commitment are met.

-(b) Simultaneously with or immediately after the guaranteed loan closing, the lender must provide to the Agency the guarantee fee, any secondary market assignment documents, and the following forms and documents:
+(b) Simultaneously with or immediately after the guaranteed loan closing, the lender must provide to the Agency the guarantee fee, and the following forms and documents:

 (1) An Agency-approved, “Guaranteed Loan Closing Report”;